Connect. Engage. Succeed.

 A big part of college success is making connections — with other students and with your professors.
 And as a first-year student at Northern Vermont University–Johnson, there’s no better way to build connections than joining a learning community, or LC.

 LCs build bridges — between the academic and co-curricular aspects of your education and between learning on campus and off, whether that means a field trip kayaking down local waterways, visiting nearby tiny houses, or dinner at a faculty member’s home.

 LCs are small groups of students who take two classes together and participate in a variety of activities all organized around a common theme that matches your interests — so from day one you’re making friends with people who share those interests.
 And because LCs are small, you’re building close-knit relationships with your professors as well.

 A Call to Action: Building Sustainable Communities

-This learning community is designed for students in all majors; Outdoor Education and Environmental Science majors are encouraged to enroll.
+This learning community is designed for students in all majors; Environmental Science majors are encouraged to enroll.

 In this learning community, you will join other like-minded first-year students and take two 3- credit classes (Introduction to Sustainability and FYS: A Call to Action) and a 1 credit Success Lab.